lewallen4/Cloudsy/readme.md

     # Run the script:

     ./Cloudsy.sh
+	(if you don't have a bash interpreter and are on windows, run the .ps1 script)

     # Enter your zip code when prompted.
 Note that Cloudsy currently supports US zip codes only.